 - Drain and turn off water spouts.
 Turn off the water to your outdoor water spouts and then drain the resting water from lines and hoses to avoid freezing over the colder months.

 - Install a fire pit.
 Outdoor fire pits are among one of the most popular additions to any yard.
-Make sure you choose a flat spot in your yard and grab your marshmallows for roasting.
+As suggested by the experts from FireLink Direct, make sure you choose a flat spot in your yard and grab your marshmallows for roasting.

 - Change your batteries.
 Check the batteries and replace them if needed in your smoke detectors and carbon monoxide detectors.
 Verify the expiration date on your fire extinguisher is still good, if not, replace it!